-Why it is imperative that attorneys handling move-away cases both understand the nuances of the law and are effective in making a persuasive initial factual showing.
+It is imperative that attorneys handling move-away cases understand the nuances of the law and make a persuasive initial factual showing.
+Here’s why.

 By Maya Shulman, Family Lawyer

 After six months of tense negotiations, divorcing parents Robert and Emma (names changed) finally worked out a custody arrangement regarding their two young sons.

 The court decreed that the children’s primary residence would be with Emma, but she and Robert shared joint legal custody.
 Both parents were adhering to the visitation arrangement, the children were adjusted and doing well in school, and relationships between both parents and children appeared to be positive.

 Two years later, Emma got engaged.
 Unexpectedly, her fiancé’s company moved its headquarters (and the fiancé’s position) from California to Arizona.
 Emma assumed that as the primary residential parent, she had the prerogative to move with the children to be with her fiancé.

 Robert had quite a different perspective.
 Since both parents had joint legal custody, he felt he had equal say in where the children were raised.
 He was unhappy about the boys moving, as were the children.
 Both Robert and the boys worried their bond would weaken with distance.
 Robert feared being, at best, a “weekend dad” – and at worst, a forgotten dad.

 Ultimately, Emma was permitted to move and take their sons.
 What factors did the court consider to support this outcome?